Links on Android Authority may earn us a commission. Learn more.

 Star Wars KOTOR II

-Star Wars KOTOR II is the latest port from the popular Knights of the Old Republic series.
+Star Wars KOTOR II is the latest port from the popular Knights of the New Republic series.
 It’s a rather deep RPG where you try to save the Jedi Order after it falls into ruin.
 It’s a bit of a slow game, but the RPG elements and story are so deep that you can play for dozens of hours.
 The mobile version is a faithful recreation of the original.
 However, there are some bugs that are causing some issues with game play.
 We recommend giving the developers time to sort some of it out, but it’s otherwise a great retro RPG.

 Thank you for reading!
 Check these out too: